gulpjs/gulp/README.md

 ## Use latest JavaScript version in your gulpfile

+__Most new versions of node support most features that Babel provides, except the `import`/`export` syntax.
+When only that syntax is desired, rename to `gulpfile.esm.js`, install the [esm][esm-module] module, and skip the Babel portion below.__

 Node already supports a lot of __ES2015+__ features, but to avoid compatibility problems we suggest to install Babel and rename your `gulpfile.js` to `gulpfile.babel.js`.

 ```sh